ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 Kubernetes realize our request as an `object` state and kubernetes continuously work on maintaining the request state.
 Each object has a object `spec` (describes desired state) and `status` (describes current state).

 ### How can we create object in Kubernetes?
+A Kubernetes understand our requirement from Manifest file.
+Manifest file is a YAML or JSON file that describes the desired state of a Kubernetes object.
 We can request object creation in three ways
 * API
 * kubectl
 * GUI